Ping TCP Port | 12-Apr-2025

 Since PingTool version 4.0, TCP ports can be checked directly via

-the GUI.
+the GUI - the TCP check is fully integrated.
 To do this, proceed as follows:

 - Click on the plus sign (+) to add an object.